 Dismisses Sherlock Holmes for Relying on Deduction

-If he had ever read the works of Sir Arthur Conan Doyle, he’d have come across this more famous passage.
+More to the point, if Ken Wheeler had ever read the works of Sir Arthur Conan Doyle, he’d have come across this more famous passage.
 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”

 The Angry Photographer is very fond of the word retroduction, apparently because so few people have heard the term before.
 That gives him the opportunity to sound profound and stretch the truth at the same time.